alex-capitalist/restaurant_menu_crawler/README.md

 - Language loop avoidance via canonicalizing `/de/`, `/en/`, `?lang=de`, etc.
 - No OCR in this test; PDF first-page text only (PyMuPDF).
 - Agent doesn’t drive the browser (keeps implementation simple), but it reasons over crawled artifacts to pick and classify menus, which is enough to show the agentic value add in a test assignment.
+- Sitemap parsing and link extraction - was not validated (the implementation itself, impact) - due to the limited time

 - Focus was on readability rather than on performance.
 Premature optimization is the root of the evil, and I'd start optimizing it once it is a part of a big ecosystem.